minprog/programming-1-avond/info/10 Syllabus.md

 ## Office Hours

 Office hours are opportunities for assistance with problem sets alongside the course's teaching assistants.
-Office hours ordinarily take place from 3PM to 7PM on Tuesdays through Thursdays.
+Office hours ordinarily take place from 3PM to 7PM on Tuesdays.

 ## Tutoring